minnojs/minno-time/resources/tutorials/API.md

 	lastTrial
 ]
 ```
-This sequence has an opening and ending trial.
+This sequence has an opening and ending trial (`firstTrial` and `lastTrial`).
 Between them them we repeat a set of four trials ten times.
-The order of the four trials is randomized.
-But trials three and four are wrapped together and therefore always stay consecutive.
+The order of the four trials is randomized, so that `trial1` always comes first and the order of the following trials are randomized but `trial3` and `trial4` are wrapped together and therefore always stay consecutive.
-(In this case the trials will be repeated after randomization, so that )

-We support four mixer types.
+We support several mixer types.

 **repeat**:
 Repeats the element in `data` `times` times.